11 Beam Deflection

 \[ \frac{1}{\rho}=\frac{\partial^{2} y}{\partial x^{2}}=\frac{M(x)}{E I} \]

-To solve for deflection we can first find an equation for the internal bending moment as a function of \((x)\), using equilibrium just as we did in Section 7.3 for drawing the bending moment diagram.
-We can then set this equation equal to \(E I \frac{d^{2} y}{d x^{2}}\) and integrate twice.
+To solve for deflection first find an equation for the internal bending moment as a function of \((x)\), using equilibrium just as in Section 7.3 for drawing the bending moment diagram.
+Then set this equation equal to \(E I \frac{d^{2} y}{d x^{2}}\) and integrate twice.

-\[ \boxed{\begin{gathered} M(x)=E I \frac{\partial^{2} y}{\partial x^{2}} \\ \int M(x) d x+C 1=E I \frac{\partial y}{\partial x} \\ \iint M(x) d x+C 1 x+C 2=E I y \end{gathered}} \tag{11.1}\]
+\[ \boxed{\begin{gathered} M(x)=E I \frac{\partial^{2} y}{\partial x^{2}} \\ \int M(x) d x+C_1=E I \frac{\partial y}{\partial x} \\ \iint M(x) d x+C_1 x+C_2=E I y \end{gathered}} \tag{11.1}\]

-In these equations, \(y\) represents the deflection of the beam and \(\frac{d y}{d x}\) represents the slope of the deflected beam.
+In these equations \(y\) represents the deflection of the beam and \(\frac{\partial y}{\partial x}\) represents the slope of the deflected beam.
 Since the equations are functions of \(x\), we can find the slope and deflection at any point along the beam.

-At any support the deflection \((y)\) is zero
+At any support the deflection \((y)\) is zero.

-At a fixed support the slope \(\left(\frac{\partial y}{\partial x}\right)\) is zero
+At a fixed support the slope \(\left(\frac{\partial y}{\partial x}\right)\) is zero.

 Both sides of a concentrated load

-Whenever a distributed load begins or ends
+A distributed load that begins or ends

 \[ \begin{aligned} \left(\frac{\partial y}{\partial x}\right)_{1} & =\left(\frac{\partial y}{\partial x}\right)_{2} \\ y_{1} & =y_{2} \end{aligned} \]